michael2008/ME-Live-Doc/docs/developer-guide.md

 |     Memory      | 8GB+                                     |
 | Hard disk space | 100GB+, SSD recommended                  |

-The complete documentation for Live RIG hardware configuration and installation configuration is available at [RIG Installation in Usage Guide for ME Live!](user-guide.md#rig-installation)
+The complete documentation for Live RIG hardware configuration and installation configuration is available at [RIG Installation in Usage Guide for MeshExpert Live!](user-guide.md#rig-installation)

-> **Note:** The devices (Surface, IPhone/IPad and Android) and its quantity are determined by your needs.
+> **Note:** The devices (Surface, iPhone/iPad and Android) and its quantity are determined by your needs.

 ### Software Requirement